Scuba Gear

 underwater as a catch bag!

-It's a Sherwood Scuba Spring Handle Catch Bag which is a an
+It's a Sherwood Scuba Spring Handle Catch Bag

 imported heavy duty, spring loaded, catch bag featuring triple adjustable